 A computerized Ultra-Low-Volume (ULV) sprayer is used to disperse a chemical that affects only adult mosquitoes.
 The computer measures the chemical and will shut off automatically if the truck is traveling too fast or too slowly or dispersing too much or too little chemical.
 Spraying is the least effective and most expensive method of mosquito control.

 Mosquito Control uses several products with which to adulticide, but Aqua-Reslin and Duet are used for the majority of our routine adulticiding work.
-For more information on Aqua-Reslin (including a label and MSDS) click here and for more information on Duet (including a label and MSDS) click here.
+Click for more information on Aqua-Reslin and Duet.

 Spraying hours are usually between 8:30 pm - 11:00 pm.
 You may call Mosquito Control at 352-393-8100 for recorded spraying schedule message.
 The message states in which zone(s) Mosquito Control will be spraying over the next few days.